DLBPointon/TDB-obs-quartz/content/Computer Science/University and CS Homepage.md

 ### Portfolio Pieces
 As a note, any GitHub commits reported as either dp24 or DLBPointon are my work. dp24 is a work based account and DLBPointon is my usual account.

+These peices are for use in the Anglia Ruskin University BSc Data Science (Bioinformatics) End Point Assessment.

 | Project | Description |
 |---|---|
 | [[SQL vs NoSQL]] | What are the pros and cons of these two methods? |